AFCON 2023: DR Congo hold favourites Morocco as Zambia score late to deny Tanzania first win

-Match reports and free highlights from Sunday's Africa Cup of Nations games as Patson Daka scores a late equaliser to salvage a 1-1 draw for 10-player Zambia and deny opponents Tanzania a first Group F win
+Match reports and free highlights from Sunday's Africa Cup of Nations games as Patson Daka scores a late equaliser to salvage a 1-1 draw for 10-player Zambia and deny opponents Tanzania a first Group F win; South Africa secure emphatic win over neighbours Namibia

-A round-up from Sunday's Africa Cup of Nations matches with DR Congo, Morocco, Zambia and Tanzania all in action on day nine of the tournament.
+A round-up from Sunday's Africa Cup of Nations matches with DR Congo, Morocco, Zambia, South Africa and Tanzania all in action on day nine of the tournament.

 Morocco scored early but the pre-tournament favourites had to share the points in a 1-1 draw with the Democratic Republic of Congo in their Africa Cup of Nations Group F clash on Sunday.